DebajitDeka/amazon-chime-sdk-js/README.md

 > Note: Before starting a session, you need to choose your microphone, speaker, and camera.

-**Use case 1.** List audio input, audio output, and video input devices.
+**Use case.** List audio input, audio output, and video input devices.
 The browser will ask for microphone and camera permissions.

 ```js
 const audioInputDevices = await meetingSession.audioVideo.listAudioInputDevices();